FrozenNode/Laravel-Administrator/readme.md

 	'title' => 'Season',
 	'type' => 'enum',
-	'options' => array('Winter', 'Spring', 'Summer', 'Fall'), //must be an array )
+	'options' => array('Winter', 'Spring', 'Summer', 'Fall'), //must be an array ),
+//alternate method:
+'season' => array(
+	'title' => 'Season',
+	'type' => 'enum',
+	'options' => array(
+		'Winter' => 'Cold, Cold Winter!',
+		'Spring',
+		'Summer' => 'Hot, Hot Summer!',
+		'Fall'
+	),
+),
 </pre>

 The enum field gives the user a permanent limited selection of items from which to choose.
+If an array with string keys is supplied, those string keys will be considered the enum value, while the values will be displayed to the user.
+You can mix and match these array slots as seen above.

 #### date